-The Office of the First Selectman will maintain master IDDE tracking spreadsheet and ensure all employees involved in IDDE program understand the logging process.
+The Department of Public Works will maintain master IDDE tracking spreadsheet and ensure all employees involved in IDDE program understand the logging process.

 The written program will be posted to the Dept of Public Works webpage and a link listed in next year's Annual Report; will update the written IDDE program as needed throughout the permit term.